rcarmo/HJKLPlugin/README.md

 A plugin for vim keybindings in Mac OS X Mail

-# PLEASE NOTE
+# Mac OS X 10.9/Mavericks Compatibility Note

-This is _not_ currently compatible with 10.9 (Mavericks), since Mail.app internals have changed enough for method swizzling to fail and/or there might be issues with code signatures.
-I am looking for a solution, but I wouldn't be surprised if it took a fair amount of time (say a couple of months), since it requires a fair bit of experimentation.
+This is currently compatible with 10.9 (Mavericks) _provided you're willing to sign the plugin yourself_.
+This is because Apple now requires code signatures (you can, however, use a self-signed certificate).

 # So what does this do?